|

 node), generally smaller, up to 4cm (1-1/2in.) long, white on

-surface, shallowly and more or less uniformly round-toothed around
+upper surface, shallowly and more or less uniformly round-toothed

-of tiny greenish flowers (later fruits) smaller and forming short,
+clusters of tiny greenish flowers (later fruits) smaller and

-irregular spikes in the axils of the upper leaves; seeds dark
+forming short, irregular spikes in the axils of the upper leaves;

-waste places, edges of fields and gardens in situations ranging
+in pastures, waste places, edges of fields and gardens in situations

-from dry to moist soils and from very coarse gravels to fine-textured
+ranging from dry to moist soils and from very coarse gravels

-clays, and is often the main weed in depressional areas with saline
+to fine-textured clays, and is often the main weed in depressional

 Related Links